Working with you –

 - Your client has up to the 31st March 2021 to apply for a payment holiday

 - All payment holidays must cease by the 31st July 2021

 How can we get in touch with you?

-- In line with government guidelines, our field-based Business Development Managers (BDMs) will not be visiting broker offices for meetings but are still contactable as normal on email and telephone.
+- Our field-based Business Development Managers (BDMs) are not visiting broker offices for meetings but are still contactable as normal on email and telephone.
 Scheduled meetings will still be carried out, where appropriate, by telephone or digitally.
 Please be aware our BDMs are experiencing a record number of enquiries and may take longer to respond to emails and telephone calls.
 Depending on your query, there are a number of other channels you can use to access information directly.
-To make sure we can provide a great service for you and your client, please see if your question can be answered here.
+To make sure we can provide a great service for you and your client, please see if your question can be answered below.

-- Our Telephone Business Development Managers (TBDMs) and Business Development Advisers (BDAs) are (as of 24th March 2020) now working from home.
+- Our Telephone Business Development Managers (TBDMs) and Business Development Advisers (BDAs) are working from home.
 This means we are not currently able to offer a telephone response via the usual contact lines.
-However, to ensure we can continue to answer your queries, we have significantly increased the resource on our webchat service which can provide instant answers to any new lending queries.and ask that you use this facility (available via the website) to enable us to support you over the next few weeks.
+However, to ensure we can continue to answer your queries, we have significantly increased the resource on our webchat service which can provide instant answers to any new lending queries.and ask that you use this facility (available via the website) to enable us to support you.

 Getting the most out of webchat

 Our underwriting and service teams are still available for processing cases, answering queries and handling procuration fees etc.